Willson Contreras Player Props: Cardinals vs. Diamondbacks

-On Monday, Willson Contreras (.758 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 9:40 PM ET.
+Willson Contreras -- batting .414 in his past 10 games -- will be in action for the St. Louis Cardinals versus the Arizona Diamondbacks, with Merrill Kelly on the mound, on July 25 at 9:40 PM ET.

-In his previous game, he went 1-for-2 with a double and two RBI against the Cubs.
+He reached base in his only plate appearance in his previous appearance against the Diamondbacks.

 Willson Contreras Game Info & Props vs. the Diamondbacks